bcumming/hpcadv-2025/slides.md

 CSCS had a reorg -- the folk responsible for deploying software wanted to try something new...
 * it was time to try providing up-to-date software.

-<--!
-The CPE provides softare developed by HPE: the Cray compilers, cray-mpich, profiling / debugging tools.
-It also provides standard packages (hdf5, netcdf, fftw, etc) configured for HPC.
-It is installed as a set of RPMs, and provides modules as an iterface.

-It is the richest and best vendored "HPC stack" I have used, and it is delivered as "traditional HPC software".

-But compare and contrast this to how NVIDA software stack is provided:
-- free download of binaries
-- source code.
-- everything can be spack installed, pip installed.
-- containers, NGC,

--->
 ---
 layout: two-cols
 layoutClass: gap-2